RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

 tad itthaṃ yadi nāma vādi;prativādi-madhyasthamātrasya dūṣaṇ'—adi-satt"-āvagamaḥ kathā-kālamātre tair a:bādhyamānaḥ kath"-āṅgatven' ābhyupeyate,
-(tadā ŚM,RŚ) kim āyātaṃ sarva:prakār'-ā:bādhita:tat;tat-sattv'-āvagam'-āyatta:tat;tat-sattv'-ābhyupagama-kath"-āṅgat"-ān:aṅgīkārasya?
+(tadā ŚM,RŚ) kim āyātaṃ sarva:prakār'-ā:bādhita:tat;tat-sattv'-āvagam'-āyatta:tat;tat-sattv"-ābhyupagama-kath"-āṅgat"-ān:aṅgīkārasya?
 katipaya:pratipattṛ-katipaya:kāla-tathātv'-āvagamād eva ca prāyeṇa laukika-vyavahāraḥ pratīyate |
 tādṛśaś c' āyaṃ sattv'-āvagamaḥ kath"-āṅgam |
 etat tad ucyate ‘vyāvahārikīṃ pramāṇ'—ādi-sattām ādāya vicār'-ārambha'’ iti || ^p211

 #### Translation

-Then, in this way, if indeed claimant, defendant and arbiter accept the arbiter's perception of the existence of faults etc as a non-contradictory part of the debate only during the time of debate, what would be the excess in non-accepting the fact that accepting the existence of this or that, which depends on a perception of the existence of this or that which is not contradictory according to everyone, is not a part of debate?
+Then, in this way, if indeed you accept the the arbiter's understanding₁ of the existence of faults etc, which₁ is not sublated by claimant, defendant and arbiter only during the time of debate, what difference does it make to the fact that I do not acknowledge that accepting the existence of various things, which depends on understanding the existence of these various things as not sublated by any means, is a part of debate?
-What's more, the behaviour of the common man is mostly established only by a perception of the fact that things are thus because of a handful of thinkers in a handful of time.
+What's more, the behaviour of the common man is mostly established only by an understanding of the fact that things are in a certain way because of a handful of thinkers for a small amount of time.
-And it's this kind of perception of existence that is part of debate.
+And it's this kind of understanding of existence that is part of debate.
-Therefore, we say ‘We begin to think having accepted a behavioural (conventional) existence of the means of valid knowledge etc.’
+This is what we mean when we say ‘We begin to think having accepted a behavioural (conventional) existence of the means of valid knowledge etc.’

 #### ŚM Commentary